 - Then a laparoscope and other surgical devices are placed in through these incisions

-- Then Identify the Appendix and ligate it and remove from its base.
+- Then Identify the Appendix and ligate it and remove it from its base.

 Advantages of Laparoscopic Appendectomy

-Results may vary depending upon the type of procedure and patient’s overall condition.
+Results may vary depending upon the type of procedure and the patient’s overall condition.
 Common advantages are: